 I love to immerse myself in new pursuits of knowledge.
-I attended college late in life at the University of California and studied Interactive Media Design – I will forever be thankful for that education – but what it did NOT give me was an education in ART.
+I attended college late in life at the University of California and studied Interactive Media Design – I will forever be thankful for that education and the opportunity to teach there for 2 years – but what it did NOT give me was an education in ART.
 Now that I am retired I find myself researching, educating and immersing myself in art, art history, and the lives of artists more and more.

 It’s a great hobby and outlet for both my creativity and social life – it offers me a way to express myself on a totally different level.
 But I have remained frustrated that it does not carry-over into my Real Life other than photos I capture, like those above, and share on social media or here.
 So I am exerting all this creative energy for something that is ephemeral and it is not benefiting me as artistic exposure or income other than what small audience I garner in this virtual world.